Moira War Memorial

 The great age of memorial building was in the aftermath of the First World War which saw the biggest single wave of public commemoration ever with tens of thousands of memorials erected across England.
 This was the result of both the huge impact on communities of the loss of three quarters of a million British lives, and also the official policy of not repatriating the dead.
 The memorials, therefore, provided the main focus of the grief felt at this great loss.

-Moira War Memorial, built in about 1920, was erected by local employers to commemorate their fallen colleagues and, is in essence, a corporate war memorial to the employees of the Moira Colliery Company Ltd., the Donisthorpe Colliery Company Ltd., and the Donington Sanitary Pipe and Fire Brick Company Ltd. The memorial lists the names and ranks of the 108 employees who died during the First World War.
+Moira War Memorial, built to the designs of the architect, V R Brice, and unveiled in 1922, was erected by local employers to commemorate their fallen colleagues.
+It is in essence, a corporate war memorial to the employees of the Moira Colliery Company Ltd., the Donisthorpe Colliery Company Ltd., and the Donington Sanitary Pipe and Fire Brick Company Ltd. The memorial lists the names and ranks of the 108 employees who died during the First World War.

 There are two additional sloping plaques added to the stepped base of the memorial.
 These bear the names of an additional 26 men who died in the First World War and 12 who died in the Second World War.